Nikola Pedal Backstory

 This soreness and leg motion began my interest in understanding body mechanics and how to fully utilize my lower body muscles when riding a bike.
-As an avid cyclist who loved to ride and compete, I wanted to find a better way to apply and transfer the power of the body into the bike.
+As an avid cyclist who loved to ride and compete, I wanted to find a better way to apply and transfer the power of my body into the bike.
 Realizing the similarities between skating and cycling began the theory for the idea.
-The hypothesis was if a person can use a broader range of muscles to propel a bike, then they should realize higher speeds, or need less effort to ride with the added muscles.
+The hypothesis was if a person can use a broader range of muscles to propel a bike, then they should realize higher performance or need less effort to ride with the added muscles.
 Think of a car that has run out of out of gas and you need to push it.
 One person will be challenged; it’s much easier with two people; and even easier with three.
 More people pushing the car requires less effort from each.

 While not a classically trained engineer, I’m a self-declared street engineer.
 I was the kid who would take apart watches, clocks, and bikes just to see how they work.
 My father was also incredibly resourceful and self-taught in many fields like electrical, plumbing, carpentry, and a variety of others which I embraced.
 The vision of this new motion on the bike was derived from using twisty ties from bread loaves.
 Twisting and turning these twisty ties in many different direction was the first step in development.
 Once I landed on what I thought was the new motion, figuring out how to make it happen was next.

 Prototype # 1